Adolescent to Adult

 What are the post-secondary education options?

-You can ask the guidance counselor at your teen/young adult’s current high school to help you find the appropriate community services.
+You can ask the guidance counselor at your teen/young adult’s current high school to help you liaise with appropriate community services.
 Examples of local post-secondary institutions that provide student disability services:

 How early should we start the process of researching post-secondary options?

-Upon your teen’s entry to high school, you and your teen should look into post-secondary programs and institutions, to find out what the admission requirements are, and to ensure that you are planning accordingly (i.e. taking the right courses, having the right documentation to submit, etc.).
-Guidance counselors / Special Student Services can provide assistance to you and your teen, or you can contact the post-secondary institutions directly.
+Upon your teen’s entry to high school, you and your teen should look into programs and post-secondary programs and institutions, to find out what the admission requirements are and to ensure that you are planning accordingly (i.e. taking the right courses, having the right documentation to submit, etc.).
+Guidance counselors/Special Student Services can provide assistance to you and your teen or you can contact the post-secondary institutions directly.

 Who can we talk to if we have questions about accessibility in post-secondary institutions?